BepisPoggoLoco/Cryptographic-Sequencer/README.md

 **Receive**

-- Await the presence of an RFID device; Decode and store device's Unique Identifier (UID)
+- Await the presence of an RFID device; decode and store device's Unique Identifier (UID)

 **Send**

-- Await the presence of an RFID device and write the currently stored UID into presented device
+- Await the presence of an RFID device; write the currently stored UID into presented device

 **Storage**